ClassyChameleon/gvg_job_scraper/README.md

 # gvg_job_scraper
-App for searching for jobs on Icelandic websites. <br>
+> App for searching for jobs on Icelandic websites. <br>

-Web version of project, hosted by Github: https://classychameleon.github.io/
+Web version of project, hosted by Github: https://classychameleon.github.io/ <br>
+This prototype is only a proof of concept and is being developed further in a private repository

+### Small talk

 I used Flutter mainly to try out the tech and see what I think about it. <br>
 I like Flutter because of it's simplicity and how easy it is to create something that looks somewhat decent. <br>